peterzieba/5Vpld/PROGRAMMING.md

 <details>
 <summary>Expand Here: What happens if I don't use <code>jtag=on</code>?</summary>

 >Well, the resulting <code>.JED</code> file will disable the JTAG pins and then you can't erase or reprogram your device using JTAG.
 So, why on earth would you want to set this to <code>off</code>?
-Well, if your design needed more pins you can set this to 'off' and repurpose the JTAG pins for your own needs.
+If your design needed more pins you can set this to 'off' and repurpose the JTAG pins for your own needs.
 Once this is done however, the device cannot be erased or reprogrammed without using a fancy device programmer, or you need to know about the secret that involves applying +12V to the OE1 pin to re-enable the JTAG pins temporarily.
 >
 >If you are using the fitter in a workflow other than CUPL, you can also add this to the fitter's command line invocation:
 >